 What sort of cup should I choose?

-You can choose to use a sippy cup with a spout, or one with a silicone straw.
-Either is fine, it’s usually just a matter of testing to see what works for your baby.
+You can choose to use a sippy cup with a spout, or one with a silicone straw – either is fine.
+It’s usually just a matter of testing to see which type of baby cup works best for your baby.
 A cup with handles on either side can be helpful until they’ve developed a stronger grip.

 How to transition from a bottle to a cup